 Having been caught by it once before, Barrett was better able to control himself as he moved through it.
 He couldn’t really redirect himself, but he could keep himself from spinning wildly.
 All it took was some careful control of where his weight was in his body.
 It may have looked like his arms and legs were flailing wildly, but there was a purpose to it.
 Finally he managed to stabilize himself so he was consistently facing the same direction.
 Then a boulder came and knocked him off course.

-The second time he stabilized himself he was reading for more larger debris.
+The second time he stabilized himself he was ready for more larger debris.
 It only took a bit of effort to push it out of the way or even shatter a boulder, and then it only took a short time to stabilize himself again after the movements.

 Finally he found himself both stable and with some time to actually observe things.
 He whipped around the tornado- there wasn’t much to see in the tornado itself.
 Just more debris, and in the center where the eye was, nothing.
 He couldn’t get to the eye, however.
 Even if he could, it would just catch him again since he couldn’t move as fast as it.
 Barrett wondered where all the energy came from.
 Surely it would wear out… except it hadn’t for as long as anyone living was aware.
 Thus, the chances of it running out in the next few hours were quite low.